Children and families

 What's on for families

-Free arts and crafts are available in the Education Centre on bank holidays and throughout the school holidays on open days.
-There is also a dressing-up area adjacent to this.
+There is a dressing-up area adjacent to this.
 Enjoy trying out our period costumes and role playing - be the king, queen, prince or princess of Berkeley Castle, a valiant knight or soldier

 Our Jester Explorer Sheets are the perfect accompaniment for an active imagination!
 Explore the grounds and discover some amazing historical facts as you find your way around our extensive grounds.